 - Your child uses an absorbent product most or all nights

-- You change bedding frequently and need something quick and easy
+- You need quick and easy bedding changes

-- Budget is a factor — prioritise a good fitted protector over a cheap encasement
+- Budget considerations—prioritise a good fitted protector over a cheap encasement

 Choose an encasement if: